AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-of unction and charm, and the literati of the age, who had been lost in the intricacies of Aristotle, the obscurities of Plato, and the absurdities of Epicurus, wondered at the young Christian philosopher.\"[^283]
+of unction and charm, and the literati of the age, who had been lost in the intricacies of Aristotle, the obscurities of Plato, and the absurdities of Epicurus, wondered at the young Christian philosopher."[^283]

-Referring to the hard words that most advocates of universal redemption who are past middle life have received, Rev. Edward Beecher, D. D., declares, in his *History of the Doctrine of Future Retribution*: \"An evil spirit was developed at that time in putting down Origen which has ever since poisoned the church of all denominations.
+Referring to the hard words that most advocates of universal redemption who are past middle life have received, Rev. Edward Beecher, D. D., declares, in his *History of the Doctrine of Future Retribution*: "An evil spirit was developed at that time in putting down Origen which has ever since poisoned the church of all denominations.
 It has been as a leprosy in all Christendom.
-Nor is this all: measures were then resorted to for the suppression of error which exerted a deadly hostility against all free investigation, from the influence of which the church universal has not yet recovered.\"
+Nor is this all: measures were then resorted to for the suppression of error which exerted a deadly hostility against all free investigation, from the influence of which the church universal has not yet recovered."

 The Encyclopedia Britannica, article Origen, (Prof. Adolf Harnack), voices the conclusions of the scholarly world:

-\"Of all the theologians of the ancient church, with the possible exception of Augustine, Origen is the most distinguished and the most influential.
-He is the father of the church\'s science; he is the founder of a theology which was brought to perfection in the Fourth and Fifth Centuries, and which still retained the stamp of his genius when in the Sixth Century it disowned its author.
+"Of all the theologians of the ancient church, with the possible exception of Augustine, Origen is the most distinguished and the most influential.
+He is the father of the church's science; he is the founder of a theology which was brought to perfection in the Fourth and Fifth Centuries, and which still retained the stamp of his genius when in the Sixth Century it disowned its author.
 It was Origen who created